Who’s Footing The Bill For Prince Harry, Meghan Markle’s Royal Wedding?

 Over 1,200 members of the public will also attend the memorable event on the grounds of Windsor Castle.

-The Royal Family has said it will foot the bill for the private elements of the wedding.
+The royal family has said it will foot the bill for the private elements of the wedding.